Stoefff/Object-Oriented-Programming-17-18/Week01/README.md

     int * e
 };
 ```
-There are nest structures, what a cancer:
+There are nested structures, what a cancer xD:
 ```c++
 struct A {
     int a;